 If you want to see what gets VCs out of bed in the morning, just look at the AI funding charts.
 The numbers are, frankly, bonkers.

-• Share of global VC: in 2024 went to AI startups.
+- Share of global VC: About one-third of all venture capital in 2024 went to AI startups.

 Largest Funding Rounds and Key Investors